 Healthcare in Puerto Rico is of a high standard, but conditions vary throughout the island.
 The standard of healthcare is similar to what one would expect in the US, but some areas are better equipped than others.
 While medical professionals in Puerto Rico are highly knowledgeable, there is a pronounced shortage of doctors as public healthcare is underfunded.
 Many move over to the US, enticed by the prospect of better pay.

-The island is home to more than 90 hospitals, not to mention clinics and pharmacies.
-There are also several hospitals and other healthcare facilities in San Juan that have medical staff on site around the clock.
+The island is home to dozens of hospitals, not to mention clinics and pharmacies.
+There are also several hospitals and other healthcare facilities in San Juan that have medical staff on-site around the clock.

 Public healthcare in Puerto Rico

 Public healthcare in Puerto Rico is managed under a government-run programme.
 This programme provides medical and healthcare services through contracted private health insurance companies.